beam-community/bamboo/README.md

 new_email(to: users)
 ```

-To help with this, Bamboo has a `Bamboo.Formatter` protocol.
+To circumvent this, Bamboo has a `Bamboo.Formatter` protocol.
 See the [Bamboo.Email] and [Bamboo.Formatter docs] for more info and examples.

 [Bamboo.Email]: https://hexdocs.pm/bamboo/Bamboo.Email.html